James Rodney Richard

 A powerful pitcher who twice struck out over 300 in a season, J.R.
 Richard suffered a stroke shortly after appearing in his first All-Star Game in 1980.
 After a long recovery, he attempted to make a comeback but never pitched in the major leagues again.
 He briefly found himself living under a bridge as he adjusted to life after baseball.
 He was known as both "J.R." and "James Rodney" Richard during his playing days, although the "J.R." form is best remembered now, the name having been made famous at the end of the 1970s by the lead character on the extremely popular television series Dallas.

 Richard was a first-round pick (#2 overall) in 1969 and pitched in the minors from 1969 to 1974.
 In 1971 with Oklahoma City, he had a 2.45 ERA, a record of 12-7, and 202 strikeouts in 173 innings.
 He was one of the tallest pitchers in baseball in the 1970s, standing 6'8" and was built like a football player.
-One opponent said that when he pitched, it looked as though he could simply stretch and the ball to the catcher.
+One opponent said that when he pitched, it looked as though he could simply stretch and hand the ball to the catcher.
 He used his large frame for leverage, throwing one of the best fastballs of the era, and becoming better each season as his control and understanding of the subtleties of pitching improved.
 He was becoming a major star when his career ended abruptly.

 In his first major league game on September 5, 1971 (Boxscore), Richard struck out 15 batters in the second game of a doubleheader aganst the San Francisco Giants at Candlestick Park, tying the record for most strikeouts in a debut set by Karl Spooner of the Brooklyn Dodgers against the New York Giants on September 22, 1954.